shivChitinous/image-annals/README.md

 **Note**:
 1. `image_analysis.py` contains many functions that were translated from functions written in MATLAB by Raghuveer Parthasarathy.
-2. Images contained in the folders Images and Processed *must not* be used without permission.
+2. Images contained in the folders Images and Processed *must not* be used without express permission.